cocos/cocos-docs/en/editor/publish/build-options.md

 ### Participate in building the scene

-During the build process, all the resources and scripts in the bundle will be packaged except for the `resources` folder in the project directory and the resources and scripts in the bundle.
-Other resources are packaged on demand according to the scenes involved in the build and the resource referenced in the bundle.
+During the build process, all the assets and scripts in the bundle will be packaged except for the `resources` folder in the project directory and the assets and scripts in the bundle.
+Other assets are packaged on demand according to the scenes involved in the build and the asset referenced in the bundle.
 Therefore, removing the check box for scenes that do not need to be released can reduce the size of the project release package generated after the build.

 ### MD5 cache

-Adding MD5 information to all the resource file names after building can solve the problem of CDN or browser resource caching.
+Adding MD5 information to all the asset file names after building can solve the problem of CDN or browser asset caching.

-After enabling, if the resource cannot be loaded, it means that the renamed new file cannot be found.
-This is usually caused by some third-party resources not being loaded through the `assetManager`.
+After enabling, if the asset cannot be loaded, it means that the renamed new file cannot be found.
+This is usually caused by some third-party assets not being loaded through the `assetManager`.
 In this case, you can use the following method to convert the URL before loading, and the converted path can be loaded correctly.

 ```typescript
 const uuid = assetManager.utils.getUuidFromURL(url);
 url = assetManager.utils.getUrlWithUuid(uuid);
 ```

-> **Note**: After MD5 Cache is enabled on the native platform, if resources cannot be loaded, it is usually caused by some third-party resources used in C++ not being loaded through the `assetManager`.
+> **Note**: After MD5 Cache is enabled on the native platform, if assets cannot be loaded, it is usually caused by some third-party assets used in C++ not being loaded through the `assetManager`.
 It can also be solved by converting the URL with the following code:
 >
 > ```cpp
 > auto cx = ScriptingCore::getInstance()->getGlobalContext();